-One of the top CRS loopholes is residency-by-investment schemes. this is mostly buying a passport and property in a tax haven.
-The investor then self certifies his tax resiency is the tax haven and supports this with his address of his property, even if he doesn't actually reside in the tax haven long enough if at all to be a tax resident.
+The top CRS loophole being closed by the OECD is residency-by-investment programs.
+This is buying a passport and property in a jurisdiction for tax purposes.
+The investor then fraudulently self-certifies their tax residency is the tax haven and supports this with his address of his property, even if he doesn't actually reside in the tax haven long enough, if at all, to be a a genuine tax resident.

 OECD says it will shortly close the CRS loophole of residence-by investment schemes

 ||December 2016 Financial Times - Pascal Saint-Amans, the top tax official at the OECD, says the residence-by-investment schemes offered by governments such as Malta, Cyprus and in the Caribbean will not undermine the transparency drive.
 We are working on this.
 It will not survive long.|

 Example of common Caribbean residence by investment scheme